The Story of Windrush Migrants

 The aim of the day was to teach the participants the basics of taking Oral Histories to be able to conduct interviews and collect stories from Windrush Migrants and their families.
 The day was split in 5 sections each with a different focus.

-The fourth section focused on the equipment and how to use it.
 The group were taught the technical aspects of how to record for the interview, such as which file type to use and the level of db to record at.

 “Interesting to call up my memories […] I liked my childhood” – Sherron